XiaoChen1992/CPSCI-366/README.md

       3. Your model's performance should be evaluated by suitable metrics and achieve reasonable performance.

-         1. The learning curve should show your model was learning, with no obvious overfitting or underfitting pattern.
+         1. The learning curve should show your model was learning, with no obvious overfitting, underfitting pattern or other issues.

          2. The model's test data does not have a leaking issue.

-   5. Poster (10%): We plan to have a department-wide poster presentation.
-The poster should cover the following parts:
+   5. Presentation and report(10%): The report is up to 4 pages (IEEE format).
+A good presentation and report should cover the following parts:

-      1. Introduction of the question
+         1. Introduction
-      2. Details of the deep learning model's design
+         2. Method and matrerials
-      3. Results and analysis
+         3. Experiment and results
-      4. Conclusion and future work
+         4. Colution

+You need to attend your final presentation **on time**, otherwise, you will loose whole final project's credits.

 4. **Participation**: If you have three unexcused absences.
 You will lose 5% of your final score.
-For example, if your final score is 90, but you missed three classes, then your final score is 85.5.
-Check section **Attendance and Late Policy** for more details.
+For example, if your final score is 90, but you missed three classes, then your final score is 85.5. **Four unexcused absences will fail you to this class.** Check section **Attendance and Late Policy** for more details.

 Your final score will be a weighted sum of all three parts.
-For example, Assignments: 89, exam: 80, and final project: 95, then the final score is 91.7.
-Your final score will convert to a letter grade by following the table:
+The final score will convert to a letter grade by following the table:

 | Score | Letter Grade |
 | ----- | ------------ |